-- Do not offer food from your plate, nor eat from a common pot, and avoid touching your lips to a shared drinking vessel.
+- Do not eat from a common pot and avoid touching your lips to a shared drinking vessel.

 Tipping is a newly accepted custom in Nepal.
 Hotel, restaurant, touring and trekking organization staff members often make up for relatively meager wages with tips.
-But, it should only reward good work.
+But it should only be with an intention of rewarding good work.
 Don't tip for short taxi rides in town or any service person you've bargain with.
-Groups might give a reasonable amount per day to a tip pool to be divided among the staff, generally relative to rank, for good service.
+Groups might give a reasonable amount per day to a tip pool to be divided among the staff, generally relative to rank for a good service.

-Even if you are an experienced medical practitioner, it is not wise to give medicine to a sick Nepali on the trek unless you can watch his or her reaction.
-Most Nepalese have never been exposed to Western medicine and may react unpredictably.
-Encourage villagers to wash cuts with soap and boiled water, and to see their closest clinic for medical treatment.
+Even if you are an experienced medical practitioner, it is not wise to give medicine to a sick Nepali during the trek unless you can watch his or her reaction.
+Most Nepalese have never been exposed to western medicine and may react unpredictably.
+Encourage villagers to wash cuts with soap and boiled water and to see their closest clinic for medical treatment.